Supyness/project_ETH/README.md

 This project contains a Solidity smart contract plus a lightweight HTML front‑end that implements the mechanics described in the prompt:

-- Базовый контракт `ColorGridGame` создаёт поле 10×10.
+- The base contract `ColorGridGame` creates a 10x10 grid.
-- Цена старта `0.01 ETH`, увеличивается на `3%` после каждого хода.
+- The starting price is `0.01 ETH`, increasing by `3%` after each move.
-- Платёж делится `80%` → time bank, `20%` → color bank.
+- The payment is divided 80% → time bank, 20% → color bank.
-- Time bank доступен последнему игроку, если прошло больше `10 минут` без закрасок.
+- The time bank is available to the last player if more than `10 minutes` have passed without any coloring.
-- Color bank делится между всей “командой цвета” пропорционально числу их ходов, после того как всё поле закрашено одним цветом (pull-модель через `claimColorBank` + `withdrawRewards`).
+- The color bank is divided among the entire “color team” proportionally to the number of their moves, after the entire field is painted with one color (pull model via `claimColorBank` + `withdrawRewards`).
-- Для демо есть контракт `ColorGridGameTest` c полем `2×2` и таймером `5 секунд` — удобно для лабораторных проверок.
+- For the demo, there is a `ColorGridGameTest` contract with a `2x2` field and a `5 seconds` timer - convenient for lab tests.

 ### Prerequisites